analogdevicesinc/ai8x-training/README.md

 ### Limitations of MAX78000 Networks

 The MAX78000 hardware does not support arbitrary network parameters.
 Specifically,
-* Dilation, groups, depth-wise convolutions, and hardware batch normalization are not supported. *Note: Batch normalization should be folded into the weights, see [Batch Normalization](#Batch-Normalization).*

 * `Conv2d`:

   * Kernel sizes must be 1×1 or 3×3.
   * Padding can be 0, 1, or 2.
+Padding always uses zeros.
   * Stride is fixed to [1, 1] when using pooling.
 Otherwise, the stride must be equal in both dimensions:
     [N, N], where 1 ≤ N ≤ 16.